 Listen to music.

 Do you find there are certain songs that calm you down?
-If so, load them onto your phone, iPod, or a CD.
 When you feel yourself getting anxious sneak off and listen to a few songs.
 Quick tip: download the Pandora app onto your phone, create a free account, and choose a channel according to whatever type of music you find relaxing (Try: Solo Piano Radio or soundtrack composer Thomas Newman Radio).
 You might also want to try Spotify which can be downloaded onto your phone as well.
 Spotify allows you to browse playlists according to your mood (Try: Rainy Day or Calm Down).

 Have a cup of tea.

 Although Chamomile and Herbal tea are great, any type might work to help soothe the stress hormone.

 True it may be cold outside, but breathing in that fresh air can help give you a change of perspective and reinvigorate you.
 Additionally, sunlight boosts serotonin, the neurotransmitter responsible for regulating appetite, sleep, memory, and mood.

 Relax those muscles and release some of the tension that’s been building up all day in your body.
 Roll your head from side to side, release the tension in your jaw by opening your mouth wide for a minute, touch your toes, or try tensing and relaxing your muscles one at a time from your head down to your toes.

 If you feel yourself starting to slip into negativity and sadness, look around for one or two things to be grateful for.

 Recognize what you can and can’t control.